-All scientifically meritorious research will be considered, but areas of particular interest include:
+All scientifically meritorious research related to PWS will be considered, but areas of particular interest include:

 Genetics and Imprinting

-Use of advanced technologies to define and characterize targets of the PWS-region snoRNAs; understanding the imprinting phenomenon in the PWS critical region; evaluating pharmacological and/or genetic approaches to alter gene expression in the region; understanding how inactivation of genes of the PWS region leads to the phenotype; characterizing alterations in RNA and protein expression in PWS model systems.
+Use of advanced technologies to define and characterize the contribution PWS-region genes, including protein coding genes and snoRNAs, to the PWS phenotype; studies to advance our understanding of the imprinting phenomenon in the PWS critical region; to evaluate pharmacological and/or genetic approaches to alter gene expression in the region; to understand how inactivation of genes of the PWS region leads to the phenotype; and to characterize alterations in RNA and protein expression and function in PWS model systems.

 Obesity and Energy Balance in PWS